 These tattoos usually feature humanoid variations of supernatural creatures with demonic features.
 The creatures usually have elongated noses and generally sinister appearances.

 They are often colored in red and black to further emphasize their wrathful symbolism.
 These creatures often carry the meaning of war and destruction, so the red color also depicts militant symbolism.
-The tattoo is often placed somewhere visible, but the majority of people tend to place it on the back, upper thigh, or the chest area.
+The tattoo is often placed somewhere visible, but the majority of people tend to place it on the back, upper thigh, or chest area.

 Koi Tattoos – Japanese Koi Fish Tattoos